Zelix KlassMaster - Java Obfuscator

 If your classes form a complex EJB 2 application or (an EJB 3 application where you have used XML rather than annotations) then the easiest solution is to exclude all public classes, fields and methods that are directly related to the EJBs.
 Otherwise it should be safe to use light flow obfuscation and String encryption.

-It is highly recommended that you always use the "legal identifiers" option and never make use of the "add corruption" option.
-Both of these options are now available only in ZKM Script and only for the purposes of backwards compatibility.
-If you are obfuscating an application that doesn't have to run with verification switched on then you can get extra protection with these options but, as decompilers mature, these "tricks" will become less effective and they will cause problems with modern JVMs.
+It is highly recommended that you always use the "legal identifiers" option.
+This option is now available only in ZKM Script and only for the purposes of backwards compatibility.
+If you are obfuscating an application that doesn't have to run with verification switched on then you can get extra protection with this option but they will cause problems with modern JVMs.

-Please note that whatever options you choose it remains your responsibility to fully test or retest your classes after they have been processed by Zelix KlassMaster.
+Please note that whatever options you choose it remains your responsibility to fully test or retest your classes after they have been processed by Zelix KlassMaster™.

 Q15.
 What can I do if I get an OutOfMemoryError or "Insufficient Memory to open classes" error?

 1. Give Java more memory to work with by using the -Xmx??m option where ?? represents the number of megabytes.
-(For example, the option -Xmx256m gives Java 256MB of heap space.)
+(For example, the option -Xmx512m gives Java 512MB of heap space.)

 3. Use the "Tools/Garbage Collect" menu option or the gc ZKM Script statement after opening your classes and before obfuscating.